core-wg/oscore/draft-ietf-core-object-security.md

       2. If the Observe option is present in the response, and the Partial IV is not present in the response, then go to 11.

-      3. If the Partial IV is present in the response, compute the AEAD nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.
+      3. If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

 7. Decrypt the COSE object using the Recipient Key.